ArcaneArts/Amulet/README.md

 Amulet can do a ton to help save you time.

 ## Sugar
 Most of Amulet adds additional "keyword-like" functionality to java, basically sugar.
 Always make sure to `import static art.arcane.amulet.MagicalSugar.*;` whenever you need some sugar.
-It's easier in ITJ if you setup a live-template.
+It's easier in ITJ if you setup a live-template for Java > Declaration

 ## Lists, Sets, Maps
 There's a fair bit of new methods for lists sets & maps you can use on any implementation, here's the gist